First measurement of time-dependent $CP$ violation in the flavor-changing neutral-current decay $B^{0}\rightarrow K_{S}^{0}\mu^{+}\mu^{-}$

 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$, designed for the study of particles containing $b$ or $c$ quarks.
 It employs a dipole magnet with periodically reversed polarity for momentum determination.
 The detector used to collect the data analyzed in this paper includes a high-precision tracking system consisting of silicon-strip~\cite{LHCb-DP-2014-001,LHCb-DP-2017-001} and straw drift-tube~\cite{LHCb-DP-2017-001} detectors.
 Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors~\cite{LHCb-DP-2013-003}.
 Muons are identified by a system composed of alternating layers of iron and multiwire proportional chambers, achieving high efficiency and excellent momentum resolution~\cite{LHCb-DP-2012-002,LHCb-DP-2013-001}.

 The simulated samples used to study the decay properties of the signal, control, and background channels are generated using the software described in Refs.~\cite{Sjostrand:2007gs,*Sjostrand:2006za,Lange:2001uf,Golonka:2005pn,Allison:2006ve, *Agostinelli:2002hh,LHCb-PROC-2011-006,LHCb-PROC-2010-056,LHCb-PUB-2016-021}.
-Simulated signal decays are generated according to the theoretical calculation for \decay{b}{s} transitions in Ref.~\cite{Ball:2004rg}, and calibrated to match the \Bz kinematic distributions and the particle identification (PID) performance in data~\cite{LHCb-DP-2018-001,LHCb-DP-2013-001,LHCb-PUB-2016-021}.
+Simulated signal decays are generated according to the theoretical calculation for \decay{b}{s} transitions in Ref.~\cite{Ball:2004rg}.
+The data-simulation difference is studied using the control channel \decay{\Bd}{\jpsi \KS}, and applied to the signal simulation to match the \Bz kinematic distributions and the particle identification (PID) performance in data.~\cite{LHCb-DP-2018-001,LHCb-DP-2013-001,LHCb-PUB-2016-021}.

 The online event selection is performed by a trigger~\cite{LHCb-DP-2012-004}, which consists of a hardware stage followed by a two-stage software trigger.
-The hardware trigger uses information from the calorimeter and muon systems.
+The hardware trigger for this study employs information from the muon system.
 Subsequently, the software trigger imposes requirements on the muon transverse momentum and track reconstruction quality, or on the output of a multibody topological $b$-hadron trigger~\cite{LHCb-PROC-2015-018}.
 Triggered data further undergo a centralized, offline processing step across the entire \lhcb physics program~\cite{Stripping}.